Concerts and residencies bring artists of the

 David Friend, piano

 David Friend is taking piano performance in new directions.
-As chamber musician, soloist, and in interdisciplinary projects, his performances have been hailed as “astonishingly compelling” (Washington Post), and he won a Grammy Award in 2017.
+As chamber musician, soloist, and in interdisciplinary projects, his performances have been hailed as “astonishingly compelling” (Washington Post), and he is a featured pianist on Third Coast Percussion’s Grammy Award-winning album of music by Steve Reich.
 He has performed at major venues around the world including Carnegie Hall, Royal Festival Hall (London), and the National Centre for the Performing Arts (Beijing).
-As a soloist, David Friend is noted for charismatic performances and thoughtful programming.
-Through compelling solo programs and meaningful audience engagement, he brings a twenty-first century approach to the nineteenth-century piano recital format.
+As soloist, David Friend is noted for charismatic performances and thoughtful programming.
+His 2022 album for solo piano and live processing with Jerome Begin, Post- (New Amsterdam), was hailed by critics in the USA and abroad, including The Guardian, whose 4-star review hailed its “precise piano solos” and “weirdly brutal American minimalism.”

 Concerts and residencies bring artists of the highest caliber to The Walden School.